From Center Stage to the Front Row: A Mother’s Journey Through Life’s Changing Roles

-I watched a TV show recently where a stage director, for health reasons, had to step aside and let someone else take over the play she had been working on.
-She slipped into the theater after the lights went down to watch the play’s debut performance.
-While no one on the stage or in the audience knew she was there, she quietly observed her life’s work being performed without her.
+I recently watched a TV show where a stage director, due to health reasons, had to step aside and let someone else take over the play she had been working on.
+She quietly slipped into the theater after the lights went down, watching the debut performance of her life’s work—now unfolding without her.

-I thought about how well that describes the life of a mother.
+It struck me how much that mirrors the life of a mother.

-We are center stage for many years.
-We not only direct the show but are in charge of costumes, make-up, lines, and pretty much everything it takes for the show to go on.
-And it does go on and on and on until one day the curtain falls for the last time.
+For years, we are center stage—not only directing the show but also handling costumes, makeup, lines, and everything it takes to keep things running.
+The show goes on and on, until one day, the curtain falls for the last time.

-We’re part of the audience now.
-We do get called on stage once in a while, but we’re no longer responsible for what goes on up there.
-And that’s how it should be because a play can’t have two directors.
+Now, we’re part of the audience.
+We still get called on stage from time to time, but we no longer run the show—and that’s exactly how it should be.
+A play can’t have two directors.

-We watch, from our seat, an encore of our first act.
-The players have changed, but a lot of the scenes are the same.
-Not all, but a lot.
-We find that it’s actually fun being in the audience.
+Watching from the front row, we see an encore of our own first act.
+The players have changed, but many of the scenes remain familiar.
+Not all, but enough to make us smile.

 Sandy Brannan